The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Results

 \subsection{Dependence of $\varsigma$ on redshift, MAR, and the theory of gravity}

-In the previous section, we show that $\varsigma$, analogously to $R_{\rm spl}$, is sensitive to the redshift and the mass of the cluster, and that it can be up to 25\% larger in $fR4$ than in $\Lambda$CDM.
-Mass and MAR are tightly correlated \citep{Diemer2014,pizzardo2020}, thus our findings are in agreement with previous results showing that $R_{\rm spl}$ correlates with redshift and MAR \citep{More2015}.
-In this section, we model the behaviour of $\varsigma$ with $z$ and MAR as independent variables, and we investigate the ability of $\varsigma$ to discriminate between $\Lambda$CDM and $fR4$.
+In the previous section, we showed that $\varsigma$, analogously to $R_{\rm spl}$, is sensitive to the redshift and the mass of the cluster, and that it can be up to 25\% larger in $fR4$ than in $\Lambda$CDM (Table \ref{ptmin_samples}).
+Mass and MAR are tightly correlated \citep{Diemer2014,pizzardo2020}.
+Our findings therefore agree with previous results showing that $R_{\rm spl}$ is correlated with redshift and MAR \citep{More2015}.
+In this section, we model the behavior of $\varsigma$ with $z$ and MAR as independent variables, and we investigate whether $\varsigma$ can distinguish between $\Lambda$CDM and $fR4$.

-Our definition of the MAR can be easily extended to real clusters because it does not rely on the merger history of the halos, as usually adopted in investigations based on N-body simulations.
-We consider the procedure by \citet{pizzardo2020, pizzardo22}, who measure the MAR of $\sim 500$ real clusters of galaxies.
+Our definition of the MAR can be easily extended to real clusters because it does not rely on the merger history of the halos, as is usually adopted in investigations based on N-body simulations.
+We considered the procedure by \citet{pizzardo2020, pizzardo22}, who measured the MAR of $\sim 500$ real clusters of galaxies.
 The recipe is based on the assumption that the infall of new material onto the clusters is described by the spherical accretion model \citep{deBoni2016}.
-Namely, in the infall time $t_{\rm inf}$, a cluster accretes all the material within a spherical shell, centred on the cluster centre, with inner radius $R_i$ and thickness $\delta_s R_i$; this thickness can be computed with the equation of motion of the falling mass with initial velocity $v_{\rm inf}$ and a constant acceleration.
-Once the mass of the falling shell, $M_{\rm shell}$, is known, the MAR is estimated with the equation
+Namely, in the infall time $t_{\rm inf}$, a cluster accretes all the material within a spherical shell, centered on the cluster center, with inner radius $R_i$ and thickness $\Delta_s=\delta_s R_i$.
+The quantity $\delta_s$ is derived from the equation of motion of the infalling mass with initial velocity $v_{\rm inf}$ and constant acceleration $-GM(<R_i)/(R_i+\delta_sR_i/2)^2$,

-Here, according to \citet{deBoni2016} and \citet{pizzardo2020,pizzardo22}, we fix $t_{\rm inf}=1$ Gyr and $R_{i}=2 R_{200}$, whereas, for the infall velocity, $v_{\rm inf}$, we rely on the radial velocity profiles of the simulated halos of DUSTGRAIN in the two theories of gravity.
-When we deal with a sample of simulated clusters, $v_{\rm inf}$ is the minimum velocity of the median radial velocity profile in the range $[2,2.5] R_{200}$ of the sample, whereas, for a sample of real clusters, $v_{\rm inf}$ results from suitable interpolations of the simulated samples \citep[see][for further details]{pizzardo2020,pizzardo22}.
+where $M (< R_{i})$ is the mass of the cluster within $R_i$, and $G$ is the gravitational constant.
+Here, according to \citet{deBoni2016} and \citet{pizzardo2020,pizzardo22}, we fixed $t_{\rm inf}=1$ Gyr and $R_{i}=2 R_{200c}$, whereas for the infall velocity, $v_{\rm inf}$, we relied on the radial velocity profiles of the simulated halos of DUSTGRAIN in the two theories of gravity.
+For a sample of simulated clusters, $v_{\rm inf}$ is the minimum velocity of the median radial velocity profile in the range $[2,2.5] R_{200c}$ of the sample, whereas for a sample of real clusters, $v_{\rm inf}$ results from suitable interpolations of the simulated samples \citep[see][for further details]{pizzardo2020,pizzardo22}.
+When the mass of the falling shell, $M_{\rm shell}$, is known, the MAR is estimated with the equation